 I spent 6 months of the year working as a Dolby Film Sound Consultant in 1984 and this got me involved in the final production stages of Culture Club’s “The Culture Club Movie” Film Soundtrack Album and Pat Metheny’s “The Falcon & The Snowman” movie score, in particular the song “This is not America” – which was released as a single featuring vocalist David Bowie.
 Here is a link to the promo video for this:

 I was regularly calling in to see various A & R contacts, looking for interest in my songs or the singers I was producing.
 One day, Jeff Young who was working for Phonogram at that time, asked me to produce a recording session for the UK version of “Soul Train”.
 A singer from New York would be arriving in a few days time and the record label’s TV promotions department had arranged for her to appear on “Soul Train” and (I think) also on Top of the Pops.
 Jeff had arranged for a music copyist to transcribe the parts for three songs: “Let The Music Play”,”Urgent”, and “Stronger Together”.
-We booked about 12 musicians for the session: I played guitar, Keith O’Connell played keyboards, Richard Cottle and Pat Seymour also played keyboards, Louis Jardime programmed drum machines, Katie Kissoon sang backing vocals, Ray Carless played tenor sax, Tony Maronie played bongos and percussion, and there must have been a bass player and more brass players whose names escape me just now…
+We booked about 12 musicians for the session: I played guitar, Keith O’Connell played keyboards, Richard Cottle and Pat Seymour also played keyboards, Louis Jardime programmed drum machines and played bass guitar, Katie Kissoon sang backing vocals, Tony Maronie played bongos and percussion, and Ray Carless played tenor sax (there probably was a trumpet player and maybe another brass player as well, but my memory fails me at this point…).

 To hear the re-recording we made of Shannon’s hit single “Let The Music Play”, click the link below: